udik7/projclass/README.md

 # projclass
-ifconfig1.sh     -    to extarct interface , ip and MAC address from ifconfig command net-config.sh     -   create network profile  and testing
+ifconfig1.sh     -    to extarct interface , ip and MAC address from ifconfig command

+net-config.sh     -   create network profile  and test the profile